sclorg/mongodb-container/README.md

 Installation
 ---------------------------------
-Choose between CentOS7 or RHEL7 based image:
+Choose either the CentOS7 or RHEL7 based image:

 *  **RHEL7 based image**

-	To build a rhel7-based image, you need to run Docker build on a properly subscribed RHEL machine.
+	To build a RHEL7 based image, you need to run Docker build on a properly subscribed RHEL machine.

 	```